Illinois Cosmetology Practice Exam 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 400

-What is the purpose of using a toner after bleaching hair?
+What is the purpose of a patch test before a chemical treatment?

 Get further explanation with Examzify DeepDiveBeta